The name of our venue is the Cathedral Chapel.

 Isn' it pretty?!

-The reception will be held right across the way at the Lady Rose Pavilion.
+The reception will be held right across the way at the Lady Rose Pavilion, and we'll be walking over together.

 Below is a link to the renaissance festival website.